-Question #1: You were driving behind the Plaintiff prior to the wreck, correct?
+Question #1: Prior to the wreck, you were driving behind the Plaintiff, correct?

 Answer #1: Correct.

-Q2: You also saw the Plaintiff's car coming to a quick stop, correct?
+Q2: You saw the Plaintiff's car coming to a quick stop?

-Q3: And you tried to stop your car when you saw Plaintiff's break lights?
+Q3: And you tried to stop your car, right?

 A3: I did.

-Q4: Given the distance between the two cars, you couldn't stop quick enough to prevent the wreck?
+Q4: But you couldn't stop quick enough to prevent the wreck?

 A5: I mean -- I was driving the car.